zhacker98/ipmitool/README.md

 Change pass.user and pass.new to reflect your environment IPMI User/Password

-Make sure to chmod 400 pass.* one you have set those files for your environment
+Make sure to 'chmod 400 pass.*' once you have set those files for your environment

 ARG1 = Host